-We are scheduling and seeing patients for primary and specialty care needs.
+We are seeing patients for primary, specialty, urgent and emergency care needs.
 Your safety is always our most important priority.
 We changed some of our processes – including routinely conducting COVID-19 screening and testing for surgical and hospitalized patients – to optimize safety and minimize risk for patients and staff.
-Learn more about these practices to prepare for your visit.
+Learn more about these practices.

 Guidelines for visiting the health system

-To protect our patients, visitors and staff from infection, we have implemented the following guidelines:
+To protect our patients, visitors and staff, we have implemented the following guidelines:

 Masks required for patients, visitors and staff